-At a meeting of the named consultees, it has been agreed that small oil spills within the harbour area will be recovered using Tier 1 materials held by the Port of Dundee and main harbour users.
+Small oil spills within the harbour area will be recovered using Tier 1 materials held by the Port of Dundee and main harbour users.
 The stocks are to be positioned strategically so as to be readily available at the quayside.